-- Blogs: Work associated with the blog assignment will not be accepted late. - Case studies: Work associated with the case study assignment will not be accepted late. - Media Production Group Project: Late submission of proposals, plans, etc. will result in a loss of 1/3 of a grade on the project for each late item.
-The media project will be marked down one letter grade for each day (or fraction thereof) that the media object and/or final writeup is late. - Research Paper: Late submission of proposals, bibiographies, and drafts will result in a loss of 1/3 of a grade on the project for each late item.
+- Blogs: Work associated with the blog assignment will not be accepted late. - Cool Hunting: Work associated with the cool hunting assignment will not be accepted late - Research Paper: Late submission of proposals and drafts will result in a loss of 1/3 of a grade on the project for each late item.
 Research papers will be marked down one letter grade for each day (or fraction thereof) that they are late.